Cricket7/log_analyzer/README.md

 # log_analyzer
-Script to make analyzing logs easier
+Script to make analyzing logs easier especially when there are many logs and many different events

+The script takes start and end date/time and then extracts those portions from a set of logs and orders them sequentially by log name

 Features